 What is a sentence in English grammar?

 Maybe you have a query regarding what is a sentence in English grammar right?
 Well, the sentence is a basic part of any language whether it is English or anything else.
-We humans interact with each other by producing several sentences.
+We human beings express ourselves or interact with each other by producing several sentences.
 A sentence is formed through the combination of several words or parts of speech such as noun, pronoun, preposition, adjective, verb, etc.

 A sentence must have a minimum one subject (noun, pronoun) and one verb.
 Now the question is what is a sentence in English?
 Let us analyze what is the definition of a sentence in English grammar elaborately?
 First of all, let’s see what scholars think about the sentence in English grammar?